HelenaMaslowska/MyFashion/README.md

 ### APK
 [Here](https://github.com/HelenaMaslowska/MyFashion/blob/main/app-debug.apk) you can download apk version and install it on your Android phone.
 System specifications:
-- Min Android version: 10
+- Minimum Android version: 10
-- Min Android size: 6'
+- Minimum Android size: 6'

 ## Explore
 Select your favorite clothes and check how they match.